Cocos-BCX/1808/README.md

   `asset_id_type`: The asset_id_type is designed to maintain the uniqueness in the network, which requires little for the ID length.
 However, from the perspective of multi-network compatibility, the maximum sample size of the ID should cover the maximum expected number of non-homogeneous digital asset instances in the existing decentralized distributed account-based network.
 For example, if the asset ID in the Ethereum network is a 40-byte hash address and the maximum number of samples that can be supported is 1.462*10^48, hash addresses or other unique identification approaches with a sample size greater than this value is considered when designing the asset ID in the network to which this standard is applied.

-  `world_view`: The world_view_type contains the multiverse ID applied to the asset and the currency corresponding to the universe, where the multiverse ID is a unique identifier for the network, and the currency in circulation is the unique symbol of the currency (the network using the symbol as a unique credential) or the address (the network using the address as the unique credential).
+  `world_view`: The world_view field type is world_view_type, it contains the multiverse ID applied to the asset and the currency corresponding to the universe, where the multiverse ID is a unique identifier for the network, and the currency in circulation is the unique symbol of the currency (the network using the symbol as a unique credential) or the address (the network using the address as the unique credential).

-  `nh_asset_owner` and `nh_asset_creator`: The asset_owner and Asset_creator fields type is account_id_type, which should be of a unique and sufficient sample size.
+  `nh_asset_owner` and `nh_asset_creator`: The nh_asset_owner and nh_asset_creator fields type is account_id_type, which should be of a unique and sufficient sample size.

-  `nh_asset_create_time`: The asset_create_time field type is time_point_sec, which is used to identify the date when this asset instance is created.
+  `nh_asset_create_time`: The nh_asset_create_time field type is time_point_sec, which is used to identify the date when this asset instance is created.
 It is determined by the timestamp of the ledger when the instantiation transaction is completed.

-  `nh_asset_description`: The asset_description field type is a string, which is a piece of data that can be used to express the basic attributes of an asset instance.
+  `nh_asset_description`: The nh_asset_description field type is a string, which is a piece of data that can be used to express the basic attributes of an asset instance.
 The data can be processed in a custom parsing or encryption manner to match specific business entities and application scenarios.

   `limit_list`: The limit_list field type is vector<contract_id_type>，which is a list used to controll the scope of use of the asset by being set in whitelist mode or blacklist mode according to the restriction mode specified in limit_type.
 The zone data of the asset can only be modified in the game added in the list in whitelist mode.